Let’s admit it: we’ve all had those days when we don’t even want to get out of bed for one reason or another.

 Set a schedule

-It will be much easier for your elderly loved one to prepare for their shower or bath if you maintain a routine.
+If you maintain a routine, it will be much easier for your elderly loved one to prepare for their shower or bath.
 Let them know when they’re supposed to bathe with some anticipation.
 This will take the unpleasant element of surprise out of the equation.

 Select a time of the day when they tend to be most alert.
 And make sure to slot enough time so that they don’t feel rushed.
-Ideally, the time that is scheduled for the senior’s hygiene will also be free of distractions, such as noises or visitors.
+Ideally, the scheduled time for the senior’s hygiene will also be free of distractions, such as noises or visitors.

 If they have a home health care worker who helps, try to set a regular schedule for baths and personal care.